Please browse our frequently asked questions and if you don’t find your answer feel free to contact us!

 Basically the compensation starts at 125 Euros per passenger and reaches a maximum of 600 euros.
 Some of your expenses may be reimbursed too if the Airline did not provide you with their assistance (duty of care) which is owed to you from 2 hours delay.

 Were you told your rights?
-IN WRITING!

 As soon as a delay is over 2 hours the airlines have the obligation to inform you on your rights IN WRITING.
 Very few actually do so, often referring to the small imprint posted at boarding gate.
 This is not sufficient and will help in consideration of your case.